 It is remarkable the importance of rivers Fitz Roy and Río de las Vueltas as a habitat for the torrent duck, where a considerable number of groups live permanently.

-Great distances are not an obstacle to enjoy the attractions of this region.
+How to get herereat distances are not an obstacle to enjoy the attractions of this region.
 Here you will find different alternatives to get to the most interesting places: El Calafate, Perito Moreno glacier and the other great glaciers in the area of Lago Argentino, El Chaltén.
 The flights arrives daily to El Calafate International Airport from the most important cities of Argentina (Buenos Aires, Córdoba, Bariloche, Ushuaia, etc.).

 Regular flights from Buenos Aires to El Calafate International Airport in El Calafate, few kilometers far from this town.
 Another option from Buenos Aires is International Airport in Río Gallegos (320 Km far from El Calafate).
 From there, bus lines or taxis to El Calafate through paved route.